Council and Executive

 Registrar

 Mr. Trimble is a Principal Consultant with Tetra Tech Canada in Whitehorse YT, specializing in geotechnical and permafrost engineering.
-He has over 45 years of experience including 42 years as Senior Engineer and Office Manager for Tetra Tech's Yukon Region.
+He has over 48 years of experience including 45 years as Senior Engineer and Office Manager for Tetra Tech's Yukon Region.
 As Office Manager for 33 years, he was responsible for technical quality control, as well as planning and administration of the staffing, financial, and organizational resources for the office.
-In his current role as a Principal Consultant, he continues to undertake site evaluations and engineering design work; dam safety inspections; and senior review of geotechnical and permafrost engineering services provided by the YT and NWT offices.
-He also has a long history with Engineers Yukon, and has served as President, Newsletter Editor, Engineers Canada director, Registrar and Deputy Registrar.
+In his current role as a Principal Consultant, he continues to undertake engineering design work; dam safety inspections; and senior review of geotechnical and permafrost engineering services provided by the YT and NWT offices.
+He also has a long and continuous 40 plus year history with Engineers Yukon, and has served as Vice President, President, Past President, Newsletter Editor, Engineers Canada Director, Deputy Registrar and Registrar.

 Justin Pigage, P.Eng.